6 Best EV Stocks To Buy Now: Top Electric Car Companies To Invest In

 Industry leaders on U.S. soil are also demonstrating the continued promise of the EV market, with Fisker and Tesla attracting the kind of attention that bodes well for investors.

 Fisker has a slightly different production method than some of its competitors, which leaves investors curious about how this electric vehicle company will hold up over time.
-The company is likely to launch its Ocean SUV, manufactured by Magna International, late next year, according to the Los Angeles Business Journal, and it’s currently raising cash to start production on a second vehicle.
+The company expects to launch select models of its Ocean SUV, manufactured by Magna International, in 2022, and it’s currently raising cash to start production on a second vehicle, the Los Angeles Times reported.
 Fisker’s Project PEAR, or Personal Electric Automotive Revolution, is set to go into production in late 2023 or early 2024.

 Indeed, it appears that Fisker is moving forward into a bright future.
 Investors expect Fisker’s unique approach to privileging design while outsourcing production will lead to promising results.